COVID-19 and Transplant Recipients

 Living Kidney Donors Network

-The Living Kidney Donors Network is a not-for-profit organization whose primary mission is to educate people who need a kidney transplant about the living donation process and to prepare them to effectively communicate their need to family members and friends.
+The Living Kidney Donors Network (LKDN) is a not-for-profit organization whose primary mission is to educate people who need a kidney transplant about the living donation process and to prepare them to effectively communicate their need to family members and friends.
+LKDN’s “Having Your Donor Find You” educational video series provides information on self-advocacy, spreading awareness, social media tips, the organ matching process, and more.

 Mayo Clinic — Transplant Diagnosis and Treatment Information